Choosing Dairy and Soy-Free Formula for Your Baby

 5. You have ethical concerns with dairy formula.

 While dairy formula has been one of the standard choices for a long time, that doesn’t mean it’s the only one.
 Many parents choose to provide their baby a dairy free formula due to ethical concerns with the dairy industry.
 Many parents appreciate that a non dairy formula is more sustainable for the environment and doesn’t require animals for its production.
+If you choose to provide your child a dairy and soy free formula, Else Nutrition aims to offer a perfect alternative.
+Rest assured that Else formulas provide all of the essential nutrients for your baby regardless of what diet your family follows.

 The content and advice provided in this article is for informational purposes only and is not a substitute for medical diagnosis, treatment, advice for specific medical conditions.
 Always consult a pediatrician to understand the individual needs of your child.